maxivanoff/superlists/README.md

-# Superlists Django Wev App
+# Superlists Django Web App

 This is a simple reference code that shows how to use Django